lijqhs/memo/python/itertools.md

 ### 4. `permutations()`

 The `permutations()` function creates an iterator that generates all possible permutations of the elements in an iterable object.
-Here's an example:

 ```python
 from itertools import permutations